| |

 |

 Daughter of a university professor and a librarian, Alicia Elsbeth Stallings gained an awareness of reading and writing at an early age.
 Fond of William Blake and T.S.
 Eliot (though she says A. E. Housman is her favorite poet), she began publishing poems while still in high school.
-A fan of classical myths and fairy tales, Alicia has established a reputation as a formalist; she is the author of two award-winning books and a Latin verse translation.
-Raised in Decatur, Georgia, she and her husband, John Psaropoulos, moved to Greece in 1999, where Alicia is program director for the Athens Centre and he is editor of the Athens News.
+A fan of classical myths and fairy tales, Alicia has established a reputation as a formalist; she is the author of four award-winning poetry books and several volumes of translation.
+Her most recent book is Frieze Frame, a history of poets and the marbles of the Parthenon.
+Raised in Decatur, Georgia, Alicia and her husband, John Psaropoulos, moved to Greece in 1999, where they still reside.
+She is the current Oxford Professor of Poetry.

 |